-I am a PhD candidate at the Language Technologies Institute (LTI) of the School of Computer Science, Carnegie Mellon University.
-My advisor is Prof. William W. Cohen of the Machine Learning Department (MLD).
-The best way to reach me is through email: email@example.com.
+I received my PhD from the Language Technologies Institute (LTI) of the School of Computer Science, Carnegie Mellon University.
+My advisor was Prof. William W. Cohen of the Machine Learning Department (MLD).
+The best way to reach me is through email: firstname.lastname@example.org.

-I have broad interests in machine learning approaches to language technologies.
+I have broad interests in machine learning approaches to language technologies, including statistical relational learning,

 Previously, I received my M.S. in Computer Science from Columbia University.